banksjazz87/attendance-application/README.md

 - React Router
 - Node
 - Express
+- DotEnv
+- Cors
+- Cookie Parser
+- React Chart JS 2
+- Font Awesome
+- Recharts
+- Typescript
 - Mysql

 <br/>
 <br/>

 #  Summary
-This application was created largely for my wife.
-She is in charge of running the logistics of the food bank at our church, and I thought it was crazy that she was still doing everything with pen and paper.
-I built this app to streamline the foodbank application process, and simplify this aspect of her life.
-I hope that others can benefit from it as well.
+This application was created largely for my church.
+We needed to update and get away from using pen and paper for taking attendance.

-If you would like to have any fetures added or if you would like to make any, just shoot me a message or a pull request.
-Thanks for checking out my food bank app.
+If you would like to have any features added or if you would like to make any, just shoot me a message or a pull request.
+Thanks for checking out my attendance app.